 I have my Uncle living in Bharatpur.
 So staying and food was not an issue.
 Its a beautiful citiy.
 Few attraction of this city are Narayani river,There was a cultural event on the bank of it and I kinda enjoyed it, though couldn't understand most of it.
 Apart from this There is Chitwan National Park , A good place to visit for a wild life lover.

-This can be visited as part of the exploration of the ancient land of Mithila and its capital Janakpur in modern day Nepal (just across the border) to visit the grand 'Janaki Mandir' which is considered to be the place where the marriage between Devi Sita and Lord Ram was performed.
+This can be visited as part of the exploration of Mithila region and its capital Janakpur in modern day Nepal (just across the border) to visit the grand 'Janaki Mandir'.
+Considered to be the place where the marriage between Devi Sita and Lord Ram was performed.

 The place in Nepal where you will find the most friendliest people of the country!
 Do not lose an option of chatting with them.
 They can tell you some real spots where you can find wildlife roaming in its natural habitat.

 Next we rode to Sarangkot from Mahendra caves.
 This definitely is not a place to be missed if you are traveling to Pokhara.
 At an altitude of 1600 meter, this village gives a striking view of Himalayan range and the lakes at the same time. http://en.wikipedia.org/wiki/Sarankot The roads were nice until a point where due to construction we landed up riding in a patch full of mud and stones.I am sure once this construction is over, up till the summit, you will have smooth roads to enjoy.
 Pokhara is a place for para gliding.
 At a cost of 4500 Nepali rupees a decent para gliding can be done.